 Let’s Talk About Male Fertility

-Here’s everything women should know about their partner’s fertility if they’re trying to conceive.
+Here are male fertility factors women should know about if they’re trying to conceive.

 - Men also have a biological clock.
 Their sperm count and quality decreases with age.
 It is usually not until they’re into their 50s (lucky guys), but for some, it is sooner.